 The NFXF also periodically assists with research recruitment through a variety of means including mailings, email blasts and Facebook postings.
 This is a fee-based service designed to promote the advancement of Fragile X research including on behalf of university-based researchers, pharmaceutical companies, and others who meet our general guidelines, while compensating the NFXF for the associated staff time and materials expense.
-If you prefer to not receive these notifications please click here.

 Recent Opportunities & Clinical Trials

 Join the FORWARD Registry and Database

 The Fragile X Clinical & Research Consortium (FXCRC) is a group of clinics and research facilities across the United States that are dedicated to assisting families and individuals who are affected by Fragile X syndrome (FXS) or one of the other Fragile X-associated Disorders.
 Most clinics are part of university and/or hospital settings.
 There, experts in the field of FXS can offer medical, therapeutic, and educational evaluations, treatment recommendations, and referrals to other important resources.
 The information gathered from patients and families can help expand knowledge about FXS to guide future treatment.

 One of the best ways for families to help their doctors gather this information is to become part of the FORWARD Registry and Database.[/vc_column_text]